robk-dev-ui/bgg-mcp/README.md

 #### HTTP Mode (For Deployment)

-The server also supports HTTP mode using SSE (Server-Sent Events) transport for deployments:
+The server supports HTTP mode using Streamable HTTP transport for scalable deployments:

 ```bash
 # Run with default port 8080